 A lecture-laboratory study of some of the major techniques and applications in molecular biology.

-BIO 337 PLANT PHYSIOLOGY
+BIO 337 PLANT PHYSIOLOGY Four credit hours

-Prerequisite: BIO 222
+BIO 337 PLA Prerequisite: BIO 222

 A lecture-laboratory study of the mechanisms employed by plants to solve the problems of life on land.
 Discussion of classic and current papers from the literature is included.
 Major topics covered are stress physiology, growth and development, and photosynthesis.
 The cellular and molecular basis for plant function is explored.
 The implications of plants' physiological adaptations in ecology and agriculture are emphasized.